bhauman/devcards/README.md

 #### What do I do for deployment?

-Devcards has been rewritten so that you can write Devcards alongside your code will no impact on your production code.
+Devcards has been rewritten so that you can write Devcards alongside your code with no impact on your production code.

 That being said it is often helpful to move the bulk of your cards to a different buildpath that is only built when working on the **devcards**